 Let’s celebrate the harvest season with these lovely harvest fruit tarts!
 We made a buttery, crumbly tart shell and filled it with apples, pears, plums and grapes.
 Of course, you can change and vary the fruits to your taste.
-We then brushed the tartlets with a generous amount of apricot jam and placed them in cute wrappers, which you can download at the end of this post.
+We then brushed the tartlets with a generous amount of apricot jam.

 What tartlet tins (pans) should I use?